Analysis | When did the Jan. 6 rally become a march to the Capitol?

 There would be a “big protest in D.C. on January 6th,” he wrote on Twitter.
 “Be there, will be wild!”

-The next day, someone registered the domain WildProtest.com, leveraging Trump’s tweet to promote an event which does not appear to have existed previously.
+The next day, someone registered the domain WildProtest.com, leveraging Trump’s tweet to promote an event that does not appear to have existed previously.
 It appears to have been the brainchild of Ali Alexander, a far-right provocateur who was also the driving force behind StopTheSteal.com, a lucrative group leveraging Trump’s claims about voter fraud.

 The location of the “wild protest” moved slightly, but by Dec.
 31 the protest still had the same general logistics: meeting just northeast of the Capitol at 10 a.m. for an hours-long rally with various right-wing speakers.